Tangle Floer homology and cobordisms between tangles: One-handles, Three-handles and the cobordism maps

-for sufficiently large values of $j$. \end{itemize} \end{prop} \begin{proof} The proof of Proposition~\ref{prop:limit-moduli-space} is basically the same as the proof of Theorem 5.1 from \cite{OS-link}, and uses the cylindrical reformulation of Heegaard Floer homology by Lipshitz \cite{Robert-cylindrical}.
+\end{enumerate} \end{prop} \begin{proof} The proof of Proposition~\ref{prop:limit-moduli-space} is basically the same as the proof of \cite[Theorem 5.1]{OS-link}, and uses the cylindrical reformulation of Heegaard Floer homology by Lipshitz \cite{Robert-cylindrical}.
 We only need to make a small modification to the last part of the argument of Ozsv\'ath and Szab\'o.
 In fact, the proof of the first two claims remains unchanged.
-We will thus focus on the proof of the last claim.\\
+We will thus focus on the proof of the last claim.